ovr

 }

 The order of your components does not affect when they are evaluated, but it does impact when they will display.
 If Username is the slowest component, Generator and Data will be queued but only streamed after Username completes.
-In the case you need a slow component to display visually above a faster component, you can use CSS properties like flex-direction: column-reverse to swap their order.

 Return Types